The Iron Man (novel): Publishing

 The first North American edition was also published in 1968, by Harper & Row with illustrations by Robert Nadler.
-Its main title was changed to The Iron Giant, and internal mentions of the metal man changed to iron giant, to avoid confusion with the Marvel Comics character Iron Man.
+Its main title was changed to The Iron Giant, and internal mentions of the metal man changed accordingly, to avoid confusion with the Marvel Comics character Iron Man.
 Modern American editions have continued the practice, as Iron Man has since become an icon of popular culture, as well as spawning a multimedia franchise.

 Faber and Faber published a new edition in 1985 with illustrations by Andrew Davidson, for which Hughes and Davidson won the Kurt Maschler Award, or the Emils.
 From 1982 to 1999 that award recognised one British "work of imagination for children, in which text and illustration are integrated so that each enhances and balances the other."
 The 1985 Davidson edition was published in Britain and America (retaining 'giant') and there were re-issues with the Davidson illustrations, including some with other cover artists.
 Yet the novel has been re-illustrated by at least two others, Dirk Zimmer and Laura Carlin (current, Walker Books).

 In August 2019, an updated illustrated version was released in the UK with new illustrations from artist Chris Mould.